calipho-sib/nextprot-docs/news/2021/12/16/New release focusing on variants.md

 ##Changes to the RDF data model

-The disease-causing variants annotated by neXtProt have required the new entity ????
+Disease-related variants in neXtProt are described by the new entity :diseaseRelatedVariant.
+Disease(s) associated with protein defect(s) can now be described using NCI Thesaurus (:NciThesaurusCv) controlled vocabulary terms.

 ##Changes to the export files

-The genome assembly is now included in the header of all ? files, as well as the ttl file.
+The genome assembly is now included all ttl files staring with nextprot\_chromosome\_ [here](https://download.nextprot.org/).

+A user spotted that our ttl files contained literals containing backslashes.
+These form invalid escape sequences and are ignored by virtuoso when loading data.
+These literals have now been fixed.